Introduction to Latin squares

 We summarize the various symmetry- and structure aspects (to be) raised in the present and following chapters:

-1 : the various descriptions and representations of LS’s including the Latin patterns diagram;
+1 : the various descriptions and representations of Ls’s including the Latin patterns as building blocks of LS-structures;

 2 ; the point group symmetry movements of any square (the dihedral group of order 8, 4mm);

-3 ; the conventional group and the colour group of synnetry operations ofa LS;
+3 ; the conventional point group versus the symmetry movements of the colour group of a LS;

 4a; extending the LS notion by putting a LS unbounded on a torus and collect the translation movements in a finite group;

-4b; alternatively: having the LS 2D-repeated in a wallpaper-wise Latin- periodic structure (field);
+4b; alternatively: having the LS 2D-repeated in a wallpaper-wise Latin field;

-6 ; establishing the IUC designation (in planar classes and groups) for Latin squares and – fields
+6 ; determining the IUC designation (in terms of planar classes and groups) for Latin squares and – fields